 If you are interested in our languages maybe you like the Dutch Phrases book.
 Dutch and English are closely related, both being members of the Germanic family of languages.
 When one hears Dutch, one feels one ought to be able to understand it.

 The edition Western Europe has a chapter about the Netherlands.
 In all the Lonely Planet travel guides you can read about highlights of our country, best hotels and restaurants, musea and many more interesting things.
 And while you visit our country make a trip to our beautiful neighbours Belgium and Luxembourg, both worth the effort to pay a visit.

 The UnDutchables is an expression that is devised by the authors Colin White (United Kingdom) and Laurie Boucke (USA).
 The UnDutchables contains an observation of the Netherlands, its culture and its inhabitants.
 This book is available in English, Dutch and is lately translated in traditional Chinese (荷蘭不唬爛).

 If you are looking for a book where you can learn everything about social and cultural aspects of The Netherlands, “Dutch, I presume” is the book to get.
 Read about the best-known Dutch features and stereotypes, from windmills to Cruijff and from Rembrandt to the typical toilet.
-Are clog and the famous cheese slicer really Dutch inventions?
+Are clogs and the famous cheese slicer really Dutch inventions?
 How come some Dutch masters went bankrupt in the tulip trade?
-And why have most Dutch never heard of world-famous Hans Brinker?
-Providing the facts and unravelling the myths, this book gives you the essentials on living in the polders and will even help you survive a Dutch birthday party.
+And why have most Dutch never heard of the world-famous Hans Brinker.
+He saved Holland by putting his finger in the dike, you know.
+Providing the facts and unravelling the myths, the book: “Dutch, I Presume”, gives you the essentials on living in the polders and will even help you survive a Dutch birthday party.